 Use Your Maiden Name Even After a Name Change

-Whether you're changing your name to better align with your new spouse's and kids' names or because you like the new name better, there may be situations where it makes sense to continue using your maiden name.
+Whether you're changing your name to better align with your spouse's and kids' names or simply because you prefer it, there may be situations where it makes sense to continue using your maiden name.

-You could achieve the best of both worlds where:
+You could achieve the best of both worlds where you:

-Let's explore real-life circumstances where it helps to use your maiden name over your married name, whether that's sometimes or even most of the time.
+Let's look at real-life situations where using your maiden name instead of your married name is worthwhile, whether occasionally or most of the time.

 1. In professional contexts